NEW Story: Garbage Bag

 Vekllei Accession | 2022, as part of the Curacao Treaty |

 The Republic of Curacao is a constituent republic in the western Caribbean Sea north of Venezuela, and part of the country of Vekllei.
-It is situated between two neighbouring Vekllei republics, Aruba and Bonaire, which together make up the ABC islands of the Antilles.
+It is situated between two neighbouring Vekllei republics, Aruba and Bonaire, which together make up the ABC islands of the Commonwealth Antilles.

 Curacao is the largest and historically the most industrious of the Vekllei Antilles, and plays an important economic and cultural role in the history of the region.
 It was the home of the first Jews in the Western Hemisphere – mostly Sephardic Jewish migrants from Spain and Portugal.
 That community persists to this day, and makes up about a fifth of the population.
 The remainder are a mix of black Antilleans including Arawak Indians – comprising three fifths – and a mix of hispanics and whites mostly descended from Europe and neighbouring Latin American countries.